Zostera novazelandica: Predators, parasites and diseases

-The species that most affects Zostera novazalendica, is the endemic Macrophthalmus hirtipes species.
-It is a small crab, which burrows in 63% of patches on average and feeds on the blades, basal sheaths, rhizomes and roots.
-The species relies on the Zostera novazalendica for 30% to 50% of its diet, while the rest of its diet is from invertebrates.
-The crabs also deteriorate the patch edges and accelerate erosion by burrowing around the edges and consequently reducing binding of seagrass roots, and creating a loss of soil.
+The species that most affects Zostera novazalendica is Macrophthalmus hirtipes.
+It is a small endemic crab, which burrows in 63% of patches on average and feeds on the blades, basal sheaths, rhizomes and roots.
+Macrophthalmus hirtipes relies on the Zostera novazalendica for 30% to 50% of its diet, while the rest of its diet consists of invertebrates.
+The crabs also deteriorate the patch edges and accelerate erosion by burrowing around the edges, consequently reducing binding of seagrass roots and causing soil loss.

 The species is also affected by a disease called the wasting disease.
 The disease deteriorates the leaf blades of the plant.
 The overall effect is that the blades are drastically reduced and patches are more vulnerable to possible invasion of crabs, which would result in severe erosion of the plant.
 However, the patches often recovers well with the growth of new blades.

 The decline in the New Zealand seagrass species is not only due to natural causes including predation and parasitism, but instead by anthropogenic stressors such as eutrophication, climate change and aquaculture.
-These threats include residential and commercial development on shores and pollution, such as agricultural and forestry leaving liquid waste and increasing nutrient loads.
+These threats include residential and commercial development on shores and pollution, such as agriculture and forestry leaving liquid waste and increasing nutrient loads.
 Increased water temperatures have led to the species creating more flowers due to increased stress, and therefore the species wastes its stored energy.